Kutupalong refugee camp: Development and evolution

 The camp began informally in 1991, after thousands of Rohingyas fled from the Burmese military's Operation Pyi Thaya (Operation Clean and Beautiful Nation).

 The two refugee camps of Kutupalong and Nayapara had a combined population of around 34,000 registered refugees in July 2017.

-Beginning 25 August 2017, extensive attacks upon Myanmar's Rohingya in Rakhine state, by Myanmar's military and local civilians, drove hundreds of thousands of Rohingya to flee Myanmar, into Bangladesh, swelling the camp.
+Beginning 25 August 2017, extensive attacks upon Myanmar's Rohingya in Rakhine State, by Myanmar's military and local civilians, drove hundreds of thousands of Rohingya to flee Myanmar, into Bangladesh, swelling the camp.

 In early September 2017, Bangladesh's Disaster Management and Relief Minister said there was "no restriction on Rohingyas' entry" into Bangladesh, and those refugees would be sheltered "as long as they wanted."
 The Bangladesh government decided to bring all the Rohingya refugees "to a particular place," and build a camp for them in Kutupalong.
 The government's forest department allocated a portion of its 5,000 acres in Kutupalong for an expanded settlement.
 In all, 3,000 acres were allocated for a camp developed to accommodate up to 800,000 refugees.
 In September 2017, the United Nations High Commissioner for Refugees (UNHCR) estimated that the combined population of the two refugee camps had increased to over 77,000.

 Since 2018, Kutupalong refugee camp has been the world's largest refugee camp.

 With flimsy shelters, built on steep hillsides, the camps are prone to flooding and landslides, particularly during monsoons.
 In August 2018, Human Rights Watch urged Bangladesh to relocate the camps to sturdier structures, on safer ground in Cox's Bazar.

-On 30 June 2020, the Kutupalong refugee camp and expansion site had a combined population of 598,545 and 187,423 families, with an area of just 13 square kilometres., while entire refugee camp have been 860,356.
+On 30 June 2020, the Kutupalong refugee camp and expansion site had a combined population of 598,545 and 187,423 families, in an area of just 13 square kilometres, giving an average population density of 46,042 people per square kilometre.
+As of June 2024, nearly 950,000 refugees are in the camps in Cox's Bazar.